-Tanja Hüberli and Nina Brunner are not only one of the world's best beach volleyball players, but also absolute fan favorites in Vienna.
-Not many players can claim to have their own fan chants in Vienna.
+Tanja Hüberli and Nina Brunner are not only one of the world's best beach volleyball players, but also absolute fan favorites in Vienna — not many players can claim to have their own fan chants in Vienna.

 Electrified by the love of the fans in Vienna, it seems as if the two could defeat any opponent on Center Court in Vienna.
-They proved this impressively the last two years in Vienna, winning the title at both the 2021 European Championships and the A1 CEV Beach Volley Nations Cup Vienna 2022.
-We can't wait to welcome them on the court in Vienna in 2023 and will see if they can further dominate the Vienna tournament.
+They proved this impressively in the last few years, winning the title at the 2021 European Championships, the A1 CEV BeachVolley Nations Cup Vienna 2022 and most recently the A1 CEV Beach Volleyball European Championships Vienna 2023!

 Since their first big successes in 2018, it feels like there is no limit for those two and they already belong to one of the best beach volleyball teams of all time.

 The extremely strong jumper Robin "Rob" Seidl at the front of the net and the equally strong defensive player Moritz "Mo" Pristauz will form a new ÖVV top duo for the new season.
 The 1.91 m tall Mo is one of the strongest servers on the European, if not on the world stage.
 Especially the unbelievable hardness of his serves is feared by his opponents.
 His new partner is in no way inferior and is one of the best block players on the tour despite his rather small size of 1.90 m for a block player.
 By his explosive block play in front at the net, he could always annoy like the biggest names of the tour.
-We are curious to see if the new pairing can play in Vienna for the first red-white-red European Championship medal since 2019.